txhammer68/plasma-Lockscreen-nest-hub/readme.md

 * using node js functions and systemd to run the scripts at certain times to keep lockscreen current
 * weather function from https://github.com/nahidulhasan/nodejs-weather-app - modified to write to file instead of console
 * natday.js is used in Clock.qml as js variable to print the National Day calendar events - this file is updated from the systemd service/timer events
 * natday1.js is used as node js to get the calendar event info
-* temp.js is used in LockscreeUi.qml as variable to print the current temperature  - this file is updated from the systemd service/timer events
+* temp.js is used in LockscreeUi.qml as variable to display the current temperature  - this file is updated from the systemd service/timer events
 * node weather is used to get current weather temp info  - edit weather - index.js for city info and location to create variable file